 Most of the Jacquard attires are popular summer or spring wear.
 Cotton Jacquard can be worn all year round.

-Jacquard fabric has no negative economic impact when made from natural fibres like silk, cotton or wool.
+Jacquard fabric has no negative economic impact when made from natural fibers like silk, cotton or wool.
 These are all biodegradable in nature.
 No involvement of toxins is there in the process of production.
 Moreover the fabric is the product of its weaving process.
-Woollen Jacquard may have some disadvantages since sheeps, grazing on pastures may lead to soil erosion.
+Woolen Jacquard may have some disadvantages since sheeps, grazing on pastures may lead to soil erosion.
 But overall, Jacquard fabric is mostly eco friendly.
 Wool jacquard is eligible for Woolmark certification, while Silk Mark certifies silk Jacquard .
 Jacquard made using American-cultivated pima cotton may be eligible for Supima certification.
-The Global Recycled Standar (GRS) certifies synthetic textiles if the product uses recycled materials.
+The Global Recycled Standar (GRS) certifies synthetic textile fabric if the product uses recycled materials.